gokulp-pieq/Employee-Attendance-api-Db/README.md

 - Jersey + Jackson serialize the object into JSON.
 - Jetty sends the final HTTP response to the client.

-## Client -> ResourceClass -> ServiceClass -> DAO class -> ServiceClass -> ResourceClass -> Client
+## Client -> Resource -> Service -> DAO -> Service -> Resource -> Client

 ---
 # File description
-## dao
+## DAO
 - Interact with the database.
 - ### EmployeeDAO
   - Contains all the database interactions related to employees(e.g.,createEmployee, deleteEmployee).
 - ### AttendanceDAO
   - Contains all the database interactions related to attendances(e.g.,checkIn, checkOut).
-## dto
+## DTO
-- Data Transfer Object.
-Contains set of data classes to send/receive the response/request.Data classes are.
+- Data Transfer Objects (DTOs) are used to transfer data between client and server.
+- They define the structure of requests and responses.
 - ### checkInRequest
 - ### checkOutRequest
 - ### CreateUserRequest
 - ### WorkSummary

-## model
+## Model
 - ### Attendance
-  - Data class contains Attendance details such as empId,checkInTime,checkOutTime,WorkingHrs.
+  - Data class contains Attendance details such as empId, checkInTime, checkOutTime, workingHrs.
 - ### Employee
-    - Data class contains Employee details such as empId,Name,roleId,deptId,ManagerId.
+    - Data class contains Employee details such as empId, name, roleId, deptId, managerId.
 - ### Department
-  - Enum class contains set of Departments.
+  - Enum class contains set of departments.
 - ### Role
-  - Enum class contains set of Departments.
+  - Enum class contains set of roles.

-## resource
+## Resource
 - ### AttendanceResource
-  - Contains url endpoints related to Attendance.
+  - Contains API endpoints related to Attendance.
 - ### EmployeeResource
-  - Contains url endpoints related to Employee.
+  - Contains API endpoints related to Employee.

-## service
+## Service
 - ### EmployeeService
   - Service class for attendance and employee where business logics happen.